leonstel/leonstel.github.io/blogs/xmen_part4.md

 #### Wolverine

 Via an interface button you can tell the Wolverine to recruit one of the discovered mutants.
-Recruiting involves setting the Wolverine marker to the target mutant, stay for a short term at that position and lastly let it follow the Professor X marker.
+Recruiting involves setting the Wolverine marker to the target mutant, stay for a short time at that position and lastly let it follow the Professor X marker.

 ## Store